Arkar08/chat-app-clone/README.md

 # Chat App

 ## Project Overview
-This is a real-time chat application that allows users to send messages, create private chats, and participate in group discussions.
+This is a real-time chat application that allows users to send messages, create private chats.

 ## Table of Contents
 - [Installation](#installation)